Seen it cheaper elsewhere?

 Click Here to Apply Now

-Gun City is NZ's largest firearms dealers.
+Gun City is NZ's largest firearms dealer.
 We have been selling, importing, exporting, manufacturing, customising and repairing firearms and accessories since 1978.
-We have the largest range of guns, ammo and accessories available now, online in New Zealand.
+We have the largest range of guns, ammo, and accessories available now, online in New Zealand.